+[Obayashi]

 WCM Training and related activities

 Both WMO Members and UN/HA colleagues agree that it would be beneficial to gain a more in-depth understanding of their respective Operational, Policy, Anticipatory Action and Response domains.

 The WCM will therefore look to enhance this understanding through the identification of specific training requirements and the sourcing of appropriate training and knowledge products to support WMO Members and their UN counterparts.